How Bookings Work

 5. 5

-If they don't pay in time, InkFronts cancels the appointment and releases the slot.
+If they don't pay in time, InkFronts cancels the appointment, deletes the payment link, and releases the slot.

 The custom request flow